 Each week, high schoolers participate in 45 minutes of homework help, 90 mins of Social Justice Arts and Movement (J.A.M.) workshops, and a 45-minute open mic.
 Students will also take field trips to local dance performances, take special workshops with guest artists throughout the year, and opt into participation at rallies, protests, internships, and other civic engagement opportunities.
 The Social J.A.M. is open to drop-ins anytime…no pre-registration required!

-Creation Intensives (November 2017 – March 2018) serve as the breeding ground for the development of original, site-adaptive performances that will premiere at the DSC festival and tour to local schools and community organizations.
+Performance Intensives (January – March 2018) serve as the breeding ground for the development of original, site-adaptive performances that will premiere at the DSC festival and tour to local schools and community organizations.
 Participants will work with acclaimed dance companies such as Urban Bush Women (NYC) and KM Dance Project (New Orleans) to further their dance training, choreography, composition, and performance skills.
 Pre-registration is required.